sajibcse68/MyDailyLearn/graphql/graphql.md

-#### What is GraphQL & Benefits?
+## What is GraphQL & Benefits?

 - New `API` standard that was invented & open-sourced by Facebook
-- Provides a more efficient, powerful and flexible alternatives to `REST`.
+- Provides a more efficient, powerful and flexible alternatives to `REST (Representation State Transfer)`.
 - Enables **declaratative data fetching**.
 - Exposes **single endpoint** and responds to `queries`.
 - Uses **strong type** system to define capabilities of an API